[Nikon D2X, 24mm ƒ/2.8, 1/4, ISO 800] Ismael Tarnagda and Jay Shafto wind up a long day in Sabtenga, Burkina Faso.

 Don did not drift into mission work.
 Don Rutledge’s turning from a secular career to expressing his artistry as a Christian was a conscious decision on Don’s part.[18]
 This was not the only avenue open for him.
 The economy did not force this decision.
 In the three months before Don went to work for the Home Mission Board, Don made more money than he did in the next two years at the Home Mission Board, even when his salary and travel budget were included.[19]
 All this is to say that Don’s acceptance of the invitation to come to the Home Mission Board fulfilled his call to the ministry.

-Everything was going fine until checking into the hotel the night before the coverage.
+Everything went fine until I checked into the hotel the night before the coverage.
 Don called the theater department to confirm a story he was doing.
 The director informed him that another LIFE photographer, Don Cravens, was there to photograph the same story for LIFE.
 It was not uncommon for this to happen; since LIFE was so extensive, some departments would cover the same story.
 Don Rutledge contacted Black Star, and after talking with

 Figure 16 The difference between Bailey King and one of his childhood neighbors is that his neighbor only had to buy a guitar, and Bailey had to purchase land.
 That was the difference between him and Johnny Cash. [interview with Don Rutledge, 1985]

 The decision was made to go ahead and shoot the story, and then LIFE would decide on which coverage to use.
 Don let Don Cravens shoot the story first.
 Don Cravens shot the story on a 4 x 5 camera and took until 4 am with the actors to shoot.
 Don Cravens had to set up lights due to the nature of the camera.
 Don shot the following night on 35mm and was done by midnight.
-Don was using 35mm cameras which allowed him to use available light and record the natural setting easily.
-LIFE used Don Rutledge’s pictures in their national and international editions of the magazine.
+Don used 35mm cameras, allowing him to use available light and record the natural setting easily.
+LIFE used Don Rutledge’s pictures in their national and international magazine editions.
 The images were used all over the world by many different magazines.
 Don Cravens’ pictures were never used.
-It could be that the time involved in shooting a 4 x 5 does not do well with photographing people in everyday life situations.[20]
+It could be that the time involved in shooting a 4 x 5 does not do well with photographing people in everyday situations.[20]
 The 35mm allows for a more candid look to photographs since it does not require as much light for exposure or a bulky tripod.

 Figure 17 Most of Bailey’s neighbors are poor and black.
 He was one of the few white men in the area.
 Bailey also saw himself as equal to his neighbors.
-They all had a great deal in common—even though their skin was different.
+They all had much in common—even though their skin was different.

 L. O. Griffith, the Director of Communications at the Home Mission Board, was a photographer himself and could not understand why Don could not make the transition from those “amateur 35mm cameras” to 4 x 5 cameras.
-He liked Don’s work but had a real problem with understanding Don’s refusal to shoot with 4 x 5 cameras.
-The issue of using 35mm versus 4 x 5 had to go all the way to the top of the Home Mission Board to be solved.
-Dr. Arthur Rutledge, no relationship to Don, but the Executive Director, had to decide.
+He liked Don’s work but had a real problem understanding Don’s refusal to shoot with 4 x 5 cameras.
+The issue of using 35mm versus 4 x 5 had to go to the top of the Home Mission Board to be solved.
+Dr. Arthur Rutledge, who had no relationship with Don but was the Executive Director, had to decide.
 Dr. Rutledge stood behind Don, Walker Knight, and Jay Durham.
 Like the camera issue, many other problems were repeated at the Home Mission Board.[21]

-Figure 18 Luvenia, Bailey’s wife, keeps an eye on the children.
+Figure 18 Luvenia, Bailey’s wife, monitors the children.

-Figure 19 This is George, a bowlegged Chihuahua, Bailey’s companion and friend.
+Figure 19: George, a bowlegged Chihuahua, Bailey’s companion and friend.
 He keeps Bailey company since the doctor said Bailey would not work again.

-While Don was considering coming to work at the Home Mission Board, Walker Knight hired an associate editor: Dallas Lee.
+While Don was considering coming to work at the Home Mission Board, Walker Knight hired an associate editor, Dallas Lee.
 Dallas Lee and Don Rutledge teamed up as a writer and photographer team.
-The idea of two specialists, one being the photographer and the other the writer, was very new for Southern Baptists.
-They revolutionized the way of communication for the Home Mission Board.
+The idea of two specialists, the photographer and the writer, was very new for Southern Baptists.
+They revolutionized the way the Home Mission Board communicated.
 Walker Knight commented that he “credited Don Rutledge’s photography as changing the nature of photography in the Southern Baptist Convention.
 We never had a standard before, and Don provided that standard.”[22]
 Don taught and befriended many photographers throughout the convention.
 Many of these have worked for national magazines like National Geographic.
-Ken Touchton, Steve Wall, Jim Wright, and others went on to significant careers in photojournalism after meeting Don.
+After meeting Don, Ken Touchton, Steve Wall, Jim Wright, and others went on to significant careers in photojournalism.

 Figure 20 Lacking a formal education did not stop Bailey King from living; it just held him back.

 Jim Wright put them on the dark room walls as guides.
 Jim printed the negatives until he could match the quality of the prints made by the Modern Age.
 Every good photographer needs an equally good lab technician.
 The lab technician is just as creative as the photographer.
-Often negatives are challenging to print since they were shot under existing light.
-Existing light gives character and mood to the photograph, but often it needs a good lab technician to develop within the print the qualities that enhance the communication process and play down the distracting elements.
-This requires the printer to understand what the photographer was thinking and to bring out those elements to enhance the message and to play down the other factors so that the print grabs the viewer and gets their attention.[23]
-Jim Wright helped establish quality control in the printing process that is still used today at the Home Mission Board.
+Often, negatives are challenging to print since they were shot under existing light.
+Existing light gives character and mood to the photograph, but often, it needs a good lab technician to develop within the print the qualities that enhance the communication process and play down the distracting elements.
+This requires the printer to understand what the photographer was thinking and to bring out those elements to improve the message and to play down the other factors so that the print grabs the viewer and gets their attention.[23]
+Jim Wright helped establish quality control in the printing process, which is still used today at the Home Mission Board.

 Dallas Lee was excited by the stories Don and he were working on together.
-He would walk in early, see all that was going on, and assume that Don saw what he saw and was busy shooting.
+He would walk in early, see all that was happening, and assume that Don was busy shooting what he saw.
 He would find out later that Don often would go into a situation and not pick up his

 Figure 22 The King children enjoy the water to cool off during those hot days.

-cameras until he had been absorbed by the place.
-Don would wait long enough to understand what was going on rather than immediately beginning to shoot.[24]
+Cameras until he had been absorbed by the place.
+Don would wait long enough to understand what was happening rather than immediately beginning to shoot.[24]
 Don has an ability with the camera to see situations.
 There is always that special moment from every situation that Don would capture.
 Henry Cartier-Bresson called this the “decisive moment.”
 Dallas Lee said that Don taught him to have patience and to absorb information before jumping into the story.
 This was the “rounding out” of a journalist: allowing the story to tell itself rather than his getting in the way of the journalist’s perception of the story.[25]
-Don’s ability with people and his love of people is a driving force of Don’s work.[26]
+Don’s ability with people and his love of people are the driving forces of Don’s work.[26]

 Figure 23